 Paper VS. Electronic Logs

-Before, drivers needed to manually fill out HOS and driving forms to make sure they complied.
+In the past, drivers needed to manually fill out HOS and driving forms to make sure they complied.

 Apart from adding extra working hours for manual labor and increasing the overall expenditures for companies, these old forms were also difficult to regulate and monitor.